valyala/gorpc/README.md

 * It minimizes the number of recv() syscalls by reading and buffering as much as possible data from the network.

-These features help the OS minimizing overhead (CPU load, the number of network packets and the amount of network bandwidth) required for rpc processing under high load.
+These features help the OS minimizing overhead (CPU load, the number of TCP connections in TIME_WAIT and CLOSE_WAIT states, the number of network packets and the amount of network bandwidth) required for rpc processing under high load.